Son-SDT/thresh_hold_laptop_acer-a515-45/README.md

 #    For automatic feature:
 <br>
-- You run python directory-of-setup.py
+- You run python directory-of-setup.py <br>
-- Change threshold number : set <new-number>
+- Change threshold number : set <new-number> <br>
-- The process will startup and run automatically
+- The process will startup and run automatically <br>